 Students also look forward to this wonderful time of the year — and to our annual dodgeball tournament and other fun and games resulting in support for Musana, CHC’s sister school in Uganda.

-Students of The Upper School are invited to participae in a wide range of after-school sports.
+Students of The Upper School are invited to participate in a wide range of after-school sports.

 These single-sex groups, led by an Upper School faculty member, meet daily so students can connect directly to support each other, foster a closer relationship with a teacher and discuss in a safe place various life lessons developed by CHC and topics generated in chapel and of interest to the group’s members.